jeffcarp/talks/talk-notes.md

 })
 ```

-- Now we need to defile the controller ordersCtrl and the template orders.html
+- Now we need to define the controller ordersCtrl and the template orders.html

 ```
 .controller('ordersCtrl', function($scope) {